juji/nts/README.md

-# NTs
+# NTs.

-NTs is a Note Taking App
+NTs. is a Note Taking App

 -- not done